Agglomeration triggered by the effect of the number of regions: A model in NEG with a quadratic subutility: Introduction

 \section{Introduction}

+In considering spatial economy, how the spatial structure formed by economic factors (such as labor and capital) emerges has been a major theoretical concern.
+Mathematically, the occurrence of such emergence of spatial structure corresponds to the instability of the homogeneous (which means spatially uniform in the current context) stationary solution of a mathematical model in study.
+Therefore, it is significant to pay attention to unstable solutions of the model.
+In our study, we work with a mathematical model that has been developed in new economic geography (NEG).

-In new economic geography, the core-periphery model by \citet{Krug91} is one of the standard mathematical models in the field, and various applied studies have been conducted based on this model.
+In NEG, the core-periphery model by \citet{Krug91} is one of the standard models in the field, and various applied studies have been conducted based on this model.
 The core-periphery model is very important in that it facilitates the treatment of spatial economic phenomena in a general equilibrium framework, but on the other hand, it lacks some realistic factors such as price competition among firms and the transport costs that depend on the volume of transportation (\citet[Chapter 8]{ZenTaka}). \citet{OttaTabThi} have proposed a mathematical model that incorporates the above factors and is easy to handle analytically by introducing a quasi-linear utility function of consumers.
 The approach of \citet{OttaTabThi} is considered to be a complementary approach to modeling that relies on the CES function such as the core-periphery model (\citet[Section 9.1]{FujiThis}).
 There are various theoretical studies based on models that use the quasi-linear utility functions similar to \citet{OttaTabThi} (See for example \citet{PicaZeng05}, \citet{Zeng06}, \citet{TakaZeng13}).
+The properties of the quasi-linear utility function have also been investigated in detail in the field of industrial organization (See, for example, \citet{SiVi} and \citet{AmErJi}).

 The model by \citet{OttaTabThi} (let us call it {\it OTT model} in short) assumes a two-region economy, and it shows that the symmetric equilibrium is stable when the transport cost is sufficiently high, and becomes unstable when the transport cost falls below a certain value.
 As is well known, this property is common to the basic models in new economic geography, such as the core-periphery model.